 Let’s Get Consensual!

 The Federation has joined the University of Victoria, the University of Victoria Students’ Society, and the Anti-Violence Project to fight against the prevalence of rape culture and sexualized violence through their Let’s Get Consensual campaign.
-The campaign focuses on building a consent culture on campus and having conversations about what consent is, to build a better campus community.
+The campaign focuses on building consent culture on campus and having conversations about what consent is, to build a better campus community.

 Your students’ union supports equal rights and a safe learning environment for all students.
 Our Equity (Unlearn) campaign is about seeking to end sexism, racism, ableism, transphobia, and homophobia on campus.
 Sometimes we adopt beliefs without realizing it, so it’s important that we identify and Unlearn our negative and discriminatory beliefs and behaviors.
 We’re all learning, so let’s learn how to make our society and campuses better and more inclusive!
 Stop by the NISU office for pins and stickers and show your support for equity.